kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

   <a href='https://500px.com/photo/290925955/butler-gultch-landscape-by-paul-kubala' alt='Butler Gultch Landscape by Paul Kubala on 500px.com'></a>
 </div>

-We started the day with -8 degree temperatures and a skin accompanied with a crowd of snowmobliers, cross country skiiers, and other backcountry skiiers.
+We started the day with -8 degree temperatures and a skin accompanied with a crowd of snowmobilers, cross country skiers, and other backcountry skiers.
 The cold temps most likely kept most of the people out for the day, but there were still maybe 20 or so people there.

 Skinning up there wasn't too much of a slog for the reward that you get.
 Considering I was the slowest coming from a combination of sea level and a stressful desk job, it took maybe 1-2 hours to get to the top.

 We spend the first run as shown on the map skiing a treed aspect with deep powder.
-It was steep enough that it adds enjoyment and the trees where spread out enough it made for prime tree skiing.
+It was steep enough that it adds enjoyment and the trees were spread out enough it made for prime tree skiing.
 Getting fresh untracked tracks doesn't hurt either.

 <!--Harry Frozen-->
 <div class='pixels-photo'>